Chart Color Schemes

 Shellharbour - Flinders's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The prevalence of common health conditions among the general population is quite low but higher than the national average among older, at-risk cohorts.
-Approximately 54% (~11,255 people) of the total population has private health cover.
-The most common medical conditions in the area are arthritis and mental health issues, affecting 8.4 and 7.4% of residents respectively.
-About 70.3% of residents declared themselves completely clear of medical ailments compared to 65.2% across Rest of NSW.
-The area has 17.4% (3,655 people) of residents aged 65 and over, which is lower than the 20.9% in Rest of NSW.
+The prevalence of common health conditions was low among the general population but higher than the national average for older and at-risk cohorts.
+Approximately 54% (~11,335 people) of residents had private health cover.
+Arthritis and mental health issues were the most prevalent medical conditions in the area, affecting 8.4% and 7.4% of residents respectively.
+70.3% of residents declared themselves completely clear of medical ailments compared to 65.2% across Rest of NSW.
+The area had 17.4% (3,681 people) of residents aged 65 and over, which was lower than the 20.9% in Rest of NSW.

 Frequently Asked Questions - Health